riatelab/geotoolbox/README.md

 })
 ```

-**head()** allow to get the n top values from a given field.This function return a new object and do not modify the initial object.
+**head()** allows to get the n top values from a given field.This function return a new object and do not modify the initial object.

 ```js
 geo.head({